2023 Toyota Tacoma vs Ford Ranger Comparison

 As we begin this matchup, we’ve taken two equivalent trim levels of the Toyota Tacoma and Ford Ranger and compared them side-by-side.
 Although the Ranger XLT enjoys the slightest price advantage over the Tacoma SR5, you can quickly see how many sacrifices you’ll be making by choosing Ford instead of Toyota.

 Turning our attention towards premium standard features, the clear choice is the Toyota Tacoma.
 Great for chilly winter mornings, the heated exterior mirrors of the Tacoma SR5 provide clear visibility when you’re checking your surroundings.
-An auto-dimming rearview mirror prevents you from being blinded when driving at night as well.
-You can also open the standard power-sliding rear window to fill the cabin with fresh air.
-All three of these great features are not available on the Ranger XLT.
+You’ll also appreciate the convenience of the standard Smart Key system featuring push-button start found on the Tacoma SR5.
+Power lumbar support for the driver and available dash cam integration are two other great features you won’t find on the Ranger XLT.

 Safety and confidence behind the wheel are two essential factors involved in making a smart vehicle purchasing decision.
 The Tacoma SR5 comes standard with adaptive cruise control which helps take the stress out of driving in congested traffic.
-For an extra layer of protection, you’ll also enjoy the peace of mind that comes from front knee airbags for both the driver and front passenger.
+For extra confidence, you’ll also enjoy standard traffic sign recognition.
 Last but certainly not least, every new Tacoma includes complimentary maintenance for a term of 2 years or 25,000 miles.
 Shoppers looking at the Ranger will be disappointed to learn that they will receive none of these great perks.

 Winner – Toyota Tacoma